Navigating End-of-Life Care with Compassion: A Guide for Healthcare Workers

 Can End-of-Life Care Be Done at Home?

-End-of-life care can be provided at home, allowing patients to remain in a familiar and comfortable environment.
 Home-based end-of-life care often involves a team of healthcare professionals, including hospice nurses, palliative care specialists, and home health aides, who work together to manage symptoms and support the patient and their family.

 Can End-of-Life Patients Hear You?